 #REF errors are somewhat tricky to fix because the original cell reference is gone forever.
 If you know what the reference should be, you can simply fix it manually.
+Just edit the formula and replace #REF! with a valid reference.
 If you don't know what the cell reference should be, you may have to study the worksheet in more detail before you can repair the formula.

 Note: you can't undo the deletion of a sheet in Excel.
 If you delete a worksheet tab, and see #REF errors, your best option is probably to close the file and re-open the last saved version.
-For this reason, always save a copy of a workbook before deleting one or more sheets.
+For this reason, always save a workbook (or save a copy) before deleting one or more sheets.